-The socio-economic profiles of migrants have also evolved.hough the level of education of Mexican migrants has increased through the 1990s, their average level of educational achievement remains inferior to that of other Latino migrants to the U.S. igrants’ occupations.
-Between 1993-1997 and 2001-2004, more migrants previously holding a job in Mexico arrived while the share of Mexican workers occupied in U.S. agriculture decreased from 44 to 21 percent.
-These figures illustrate the fact that a lot of Mexican migrants leave a job in Mexico to work in the U.S. increasingly in the secondary and sector (CONAPO 2005).
+The socio-economic profiles of migrants have also evolved.
+First, though the level of education of Mexican migrants has increased through the 1990s, their average level of educational achievement remains inferior to that of other Latino migrants to the U.S. Second, migrants’ occupations have also changed.
+Between 1993-1997 and 2001-2004, more migrants previously holding a job in Mexico arrived, while the share of Mexican workers occupied in U.S. agriculture decreased from 44 to 21 percent.
+These figures illustrate the fact that a lot of Mexican migrants leave a job in Mexico to work in the U.S. increasingly in the secondary and tertiary sectors (CONAPO 2005).

-With regard to poverty, the UNDP report (2007) underlines that both the richest and poorest households in Mexico have the lowest probability of having a member who migratesat the intermediary level of incomeThe socio-economic situation of Mexican migrants in the U.S. is particularly alarming as it is estimated that 2.9 million (26 percent) live in poverty, which represents 46 percent of all poor migrants in the U.S. The over-representation of Mexican migrants the disadvantaged the U.S. is further illustrated by the fact that 53 percent (5.9 million) do not have health insurance (CONAPO 2005).
+With regard to poverty, the UNDP report (2007) underlines that both the richest and poorest households in Mexico have the lowest probability of having a member who migrates; migration is most likely to occur at the intermediary level of income.
+The socio-economic situation of Mexican migrants in the U.S. is particularly alarming as it is estimated that 2.9 million (26 percent) live in poverty, which represents 46 percent of all poor migrants in the U.S. The over-representation of Mexican migrants among the disadvantaged in the U.S. is further illustrated by the fact that 53 percent (5.9 million) do not have health insurance (CONAPO 2005).

-The third element that has significantly evolved time is gender distribution.
-Whereas women represented only 5 percent of the workers recruited during program, women already represented around 18 percent of Mexican migrant population before the adoption of the IRCA (Donato and Patterson 2004).
+The third element that has significantly evolved over time is gender distribution.
+Whereas women represented only 5 percent of the workers recruited during the bracero program, women already represented around 18 percent of the Mexican migrant population before the adoption of the IRCA (Donato and Patterson 2004).
 In the 1990s, when newly legalized Mexican male migrants began to sponsor their spouses, the absolute number of women migrating continued to increase while decreasing in relative terms (Ávila, Fuentes, and Tuirán 2000) (CONAPO, 2005).

-Female Mexican migrants differ from their male counterparts in many regards (Ávila, Fuentes, and Tuirán 2000; CONAPO 2000): they have a higher level of education, come principally from the Northern region of Mexico and more frequently from urban areas.
+Female Mexican migrants differ from their male counterparts in many regards (Ávila, Fuentes, and Tuirán 2000; CONAPO 2000): they have a higher level of education, come principally from the Northern region of Mexico and are more frequently from urban areas.
 They are also younger and usually married at the time of departure.
 On the professional level, women work in the service sector more frequently than men, but they obtain on average 44 percent less income than their male counterparts in the same sector.
-The last element of importance women use smugglers more frequently than men to cross the border and are accordingly more exposed to violence in the migration process (Donato and Patterson 2004; Alonso Meneses 2005).
+The last element of importance is that women use smugglers more frequently than men to cross the border and are accordingly more exposed to violence in the migration process (Donato and Patterson 2004; Alonso Meneses 2005).

 Institutions and policies

-the history of Mexican migration to the United Statesalready introduced the idea that Mexican authorities’ attitudes towards their population abroad have changed over time.
+The above summary of the history of Mexican migration to the United States has already introduced the idea that the Mexican authorities’ attitudes towards their population abroad have changed over time.
 According to Durand (2004), there are five phases in Mexico’s emigration policies.
 First, authorities tried to dissuade Mexicans from migrating in the early 20th century.
 Second, they negotiated migration agreements with the US after World War II.
-Third, they opted for a laissez-faire approach in the 1970s and 1980s (the policy of not having a policy).
-Fourth, they developed new policies to control the damage in the 1990s after relations with the diaspora had deteriorated.
-Fifth, they advocate a policy of shared responsibility with the United States, which continues today.
-These phases depict different attitudes of the Mexican government towards its population abroad and the U.S. government. his section of the chapter focus on how the changing posture of Mexico towards its emigrants the end of the 1980s has materialized into concrete policies and institutions.
+Third, they opted for a ‘laissez-faire’ approach in the 1970s and 1980s (or the ‘policy of not having a policy’).
+Fourth, they developed new policies to ‘control the damage’ in the 1990s after relations with the diaspora had deteriorated.
+Fifth, they advocated a policy of ‘shared responsibility’ with the United States, which continues today.
+These phases depict different attitudes of the Mexican government towards its population abroad and the U.S. government.
+This section of the chapter focuses on how the changing posture of Mexico towards its emigrants since the end of the 1980s has materialized into concrete policies and institutions.